Achatina achatina

-Achatina achatina, commonly known as the giant African snail, also known as the giant tiger land snail, and gigantocochlea, is a species of large, air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Achatinidae.
+Achatina achatina, commonly known as the giant African snail, also known as the giant tiger land snail is a species of large, air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Achatinidae.
 The name "Achatina" is from "achates", Greek for agate.
 It shares the common name "giant African snail" with other species of snails such as Lissachatina fulica and Archachatina marginata.